 Previous employment and clients include several years working as a computer systems trainer and database management for the Parliamentary Labor Party in Victoria.
 Following this he worked for the Ministry of Foreign Affairs in Timor Leste (East Timor) managing their computer network and providing training and technical expertise to that Ministry in their first year of self-governance.
 Dr. Ramos-Horta provided the following comments on his work.

-Lev works for the Research Computing Services group at the University of Melbourne as the Senior High Performance Computing Development and Operations Engineer, and prior to that Victorian Partnership for Advanced Computing as a systems administrator for Linux clusters and as the Quality Management Coordinator.
+Lev works for the Research Computing Services group at the University of Melbourne as the Senior High Performance Computing Development and Operations Engineer, and prior to that Victorian Partnership for Advanced Computing, as a systems administrator for Linux clusters and as the Quality Management Coordinator.
 As per those roles, this site is mostly dedicated to issues concerning High Performance Computing, Scientific Computing and Supercomputing.
-Lev is involved in Linux Users of Victoria, currently as President, but previously as Public Officer, two years as Vice-President, a year as Treasurer and is now in his third year as an ordinary committee member.
+Lev is involved in Linux Users of Victoria, having spent four years as President, two years as Public Officer, two years as Vice-President, a year as Treasurer and is now in his third year as an ordinary committee member.
 He is has a coordinating role in the annual Multicore World conference and typically take the role of MC.

 The crocodile logo was designed by Victoria Jankowski.
 It was first used on the cover of Neon-komputadór, the first IT training manual for the Ministry of Foreign Affairs in East Timor which was printed and translated by the United Nations Development Programme.
 The crocodile represents the Timorese people and is the emblem of their land.
 The integrated circuit represents their independent connectivity to the wider world.